 It's the absence of anything else but the kind of beauty you could curl up inside like a sleeping wild animal.
-There are few manmade things so there's little mediocrity.
+Few manmade things means little mediocrity.

 A couple of well-kept, air-conditioned trailers and vintage Ford trucks (circa '50s) are perched on the mesquite-rich hill, which oversees a ridge and the untouched Agua Verde valley and stream below that.
-It smells of wet creosote bush, is alive with the rustling of small animals and whir of hummingbirds and ungulates on dirt.
-A strutting mule a hundred yards off brays occasionally, sounding like some poor bastard getting murdered, but mostly it's so quiet you can hear the sky darken to monsoon.
+It smells of wet creosote, is alive with the rustling of small animals and whir of hummingbirds and ungulates on dirt.

 - Brian Smith